Chobe National Park

 - Savuti region

-- Stunning scenery provides the backdrop to excellent game drives
+- Stunning scenery provides the backdrop to excellent game drive opportunities

-- Suggested; at least 3 nights near Savuti and again three nights near the Chobe River
+- Suggested; at least 3 nights near Savuti and again three nights in the north of the park